What is a Valve Trim? Types, Components, and Selection of Valve Trims, and Valve Trim Charts

 Trim selection against Corrosion & Erosion

-Based on the service conditions like the high temperature, pressure, chemical composition, flow velocity, etc. valve trims are selected.
+Based on the service conditions like the temperature, pressure, type of fluids, chemical composition, flow velocity, pressure drop, maintenance need, etc. valve trims are selected.
 The sustainability of the material, to resist corrosion can be determined by corrosion resistance tables and selecting accordingly from them.

 And erosion is caused due to high-velocity liquids with abrasive particles harder than trim material.